Nationals OF Taylor (oblique strain) put on DL

 WASHINGTON -- The Washington Nationals have lost yet another outfielder to injury.

-Centerfielder Michael A. Taylor has been placed on the 10-day disabled list with a right oblique strain.
+Center fielder Michael A. Taylor has been placed on the 10-day disabled list with a right oblique strain.
 In Thursday's series opener against the Atlanta Braves, Taylor started in center but was removed after grounding out in the bottom of the third inning.

 "I felt like a sharp pain in my side," Taylor told reporters after the game.
 "Been dealing with it for a couple of weeks now."